 1: The first is the assay capping or cutting.
 This can have a larger effect on the resources than the density.
 The capping of assays is an important part of the Resource estimations.
-There are a number of ways to establish the cap method and the method used by Macassa appears to be sufficient at present.
-However, it is known that all zones are not the same and the cap for one zone may not be proper for another zone.
+All zones are not the same and the cap for one zone may not be proper for another zone.
 Changing mineralization or even the size and distribution of the gold will affect the necessary capping level.